intersides/event-browser/PRODUCTION LOG.md

 Apr 20 - Improving performance by converting some jQuery into vanilla javascript for event in its detail form.
 Preparing for filtering for product id.

 Apr 22 - working on adding sharing functionality from interface (json object sent to server via web-socket.
 Server send emails to colleagues containing object data)

+Apr 23 - finished the sharing functionality (still ugly, style to be improved), start working on scroll-feedback for the right column of minimized events